kerasia/Python-Password/README.md

 ## License

 This project is licensed under the ???
-License - see the [LICENSE.md](LICENSE.md) file for details
+License - see the [LICENSE](LICENSE) file for details